 A lot of people ask how to become an EPA diver.

-Diving is a "collateral duty" at EPA - which means we don't usually hire staff specifically for diving work.
-Most of our divers are permanent EPA employees from various programs throughout the agency.
+Diving is a "collateral duty" at EPA, which means we don't usually hire staff specifically for diving work.
+Our divers are employed in various programs throughout the agency.
 Many are trained in oceanography, marine ecology, and similar fields, but we have divers with a wide variety of backgrounds.
-(For how to apply for a job at EPA, go to usajobs.gov)

 Our divers receive specialized training in areas such as polluted water diving and underwater science.
 This allows them to support monitoring, research, and emergency response efforts across the agency in a wide range of underwater conditions - from messy seafood processing outfalls to muddy sloughs to the open ocean.

-Here's one of our Seattle-based dive officers, Sean Sheldrake, talking about his experience as an EPA diver:
+Here's one of our Seattle-based divers, Sean Sheldrake, talking about his experience as an EPA diver:

 You can search current job openings and other opportunities at EPA careers.